TheYoBots/Lishogi-Bot/README.md

 - run `python lishogi-bot.py -u`
 - for more verbrose logs run `python lishogi-bot.py -v`

-## To Quit Python after Upgrading to Bot Account
-- Press `CTRL+C`.
-- It may take some time to quit.

 # Acknowledgements
-Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi.

-Thanks to the Lichess team, especially T. Alexander Lystad and Thibault Duplessis for working with the LeelaChessZero team to get this API up.
-Thanks to the Niklas Fiekas and his [python-chess](https://github.com/niklasf/python-chess) code which allows engine communication seamlessly.
+Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi and for running an [API](https://lichess.org/api) which is used by lishogi.
+Thanks to the [Tasuku SUENAGA a.k.a. gunyarakun](https://github.com/gunyarakun) and his [python-shogi](https://github.com/gunyarakun) code which allows engine communication seamlessly.
+And lastly, Thanks to [WandererXII](https://github.com/WandererXII) for all his effort and [help](https://github.com/WandererXII/lishogi-bot).